justmoon/node-bignum/README.markdown

 .sqrt()
 -------

-Return a new `bigint` that is the square root.
+Return a new `bignum` that is the square root.
 This truncates.

 .root(n)
 -------

-Return a new `bigint` that is the `nth` root.
+Return a new `bignum` that is the `nth` root.
 This truncates.

 .shiftLeft(n)
 -------

-Return a new `bigint` that is the `2^n` multiple.
+Return a new `bignum` that is the `2^n` multiple.
 Equivalent of the << operator.

 .shiftRight(n)
 -------

-Return a new `bigint` of the value integer divided by `2^n`.
+Return a new `bignum` of the value integer divided by `2^n`.
 Equivalent of the >> operator.

 install
 =======

-You'll need the libgmp source to compile this package.
+You'll need the libssl (OpenSSL) source to compile this package.
+If you compiled Node.js using the official instructions, you'll already have it.
+Otherwise install it using the instructions below.

 Under Debian-based systems,

-    sudo aptitude install libgmp3-dev
+    sudo aptitude install libssl3-dev

 On a Mac with [Homebrew](https://github.com/mxcl/homebrew/),

-    brew install gmp
+    brew install openssl

 And then install with [npm](http://npmjs.org):

-    npm install bigint
+    npm install bignum